Artanisx/Arta2DEngine/Documentation/userguide.md

 * Play(bool loopPlay = false)

    This will create a soundInstance for this sound effect, enabling control.
 Passing true will make this a looping sound (for instance, ambience sounds).
 This sound can be later Paused, Resumed and Stopped.
 Calling this while the sound is already playing will be ignored.
+Calling this when the sound is paused, will resume it.

 * Pause()

    This will pause a sound effect played via the Play() method.
 It can be resumed with a Resume().

-* Resume()

-   This will resume a previously paused sound effect played via the Play() method.

 * Stop()